Type 1 diabetes

 Possible risk factors for type 1 diabetes include:

-Type 1 diabetes can affect many major organs in your body, including your heart, blood vessels, nerves, eyes and kidneys.
+Type 1 diabetes can affect major organs in your body, including heart, blood vessels, nerves, eyes and kidneys.
 Keeping your blood sugar level close to normal most of the time can dramatically reduce the risk of many complications.

 Long-term complications of type 1 diabetes develop gradually, over years.
 The earlier you develop diabetes — and the less controlled your blood sugar — the higher the risk of complications.
 Eventually, diabetes complications may be disabling or even life-threatening.